 | Professional waterproofing assessment (flat roof) | S$200–400 | Written report with recommendations; essential before solar on any flat roof >5 years old |

 - Tiled Pitched Roof → Rail-based tile hook mounting.
-Zero tile penetration.
+Zero membrane penetration.
 Pre-install: remediate cracked tiles, spalled ridge, blocked valleys.
-Pairs with Radiance (uniform roof) or Abundance (multiple angles or partial shade).
+Pairs with Radiance (unshaded) or Abundance (multiple angles or partial shade).

 - Flat Concrete Roof → Ballasted frame mounting.
 No penetrations.
-Pre-install: membrane assessment mandatory if >7 years old; re-membrane if degraded.
-Pairs with any Sunollo tier; Abundance Pro recommended for battery-ready terrace house configurations.
+Pre-install: full membrane assessment; re-membrane if >7 years old or showing degradation.
+Pairs with any Sunollo system tier; hybrid inverter in Abundance Pro recommended for battery-ready terrace house installations.

 - Metal Roof → Direct metal clamp mounting.
 Zero penetration.
-Pre-install: lap sealant and fastener check; solar typically proceeds after brief inspection.
+Pre-install: lap sealant and fastener check.
+Solar typically proceedes after a brief inspection with no work required for roofs in good condition.

 - Standing Seam Metal → Seam clamp mounting.
 Zero penetration.
 Inspection only; waterproofing remediation rarely required.
 Pairs with Abundance Pro for GCB and premium home configurations.